-- Do you need the higher speeds offered by a fibre connection and is your exchange and street cabinet set up to support this?
+Do you need the higher speeds offered by a Fibre Plus connection and is your exchange and street cabinet set up to support this?

 It's always good to know upfront what you'll get when signing up with an ISP so you know what you can enjoy for free, or to budget for any extras you may want.

-- SSE Rewards - Sign up to SSE broadband and you'll get access to their Rewards scheme.
+SSE Reward - Sign up to SSE broadband and you'll get access to their Reward scheme.
 This gives you benefits for events at The SSE Arena, Wembley and The SSE Hydro in Glasgow, including access to tickets before they go on general sale, upgrades to SSE lounges, and competitions and prize draws.

 What are the benefits of SSE?